 - Measure more metrics: widen your engagement metrics to personalise content and messaging based on interactions such as email opens, view through conversions and event attendance.

-- Persona and intent automation: broaden your email nurturing to include intent and signal communications that assist in understanding prospect needs and propensity to purchase.
+- User persona and intent automation: broaden your email nurturing to include intent and signal communications that assist in understanding prospect needs and propensity to purchase.

 - Single customer view: continue to build your CRM as your single unified customer source of the truth for all disciplines.